What makes a strong Abnormal Security alternative

 • Can the platform export the details your team actually needs (headers, URLs, attachments, verdict reasoning) in a structured way?

-• Does it fit your workflow for IR, such as SOAR playbooks, Slack/Teams notifications, and ITSM tickets?
+• Does it fit your workflow for email incident response: SOAR playbooks, Slack/Teams notifications, and ITSM tickets?

 5. Deployment flexibility and operational fit